ayust/alpha-guide/content/upgrading-ships/amarr/tormentor.md

 <object type="image/svg+xml" data="https://o.smium.org/api/convert/118268/svg/118268-alpha-clone---starter-tormentor.svg?privatetoken=7458695229059629056"><a href="https://o.smium.org/loadout/private/118268/7458695229059629056">View Alpha Clone - Starter Tormentor on Osmium</a></object>

+### Weapons

+The Tormentor uses 3 `Small Focused Pulse Laser I` turrets.
+Pulse lasers are the "short-ranged" laser system, dealing more damage with better tracking than the longer-ranged beam lasers.

+The pulse lasers are each loaded with a single `Multifrequency S` crystal.
+These basic crystals will never burn out, so you will only need to buy three.
+Multifrequency is the shortest-ranged basic crystal, but does the most damage.
+Since you're going to be fighting at close range anyway, more damage is good.

+Additionally, this fit uses a `Heat Sink I` in a low slot.
+This passively increases the damage output and rate of fire of its lasers.

+### Defenses

+This ship uses a `Small Armor Repairer I` in one of the low slots to repair incoming damage.

+It also fits a `Damage Control I` and an `Adaptive Nano Plating I` in its low slots to increase its resistance to damage.

+### Utility

+The `1MN Afterburner I` provides your ship with additional speed.
+This both makes it easier to catch enemy ships and also makes your ship harder to hit.

+The `Stasis Webifier I` helps your lasers apply their damage better, because it's easier to hit the slower targets.
+(It also makes it easier to stay in range of the slower enemies.)

+The `Small Capacitor Booster I` can provide your ship with an instant injection of Capacitor.
+This module must be fueled by charges, which act as consumable batteries.
+Load it with `Cap Booster 200` bought from the market, and bring along as many spares as you can carry (about 10).

+### Rigs

+Rigs are passive modifications to a ship, trading off one attribute against another.
+Unlike modules, rigs cannot be removed without being destroyed.
+As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

+A `Small Energy Collision Accelerator I` rig will give your energy turrets additional damage output, though it also increases the Powergrid usage of your guns.

+### How To Fly

+This is designed as a brawling fit.
+Fly in close to your targets and begin orbiting them at about 2500m, applying your web to slow them down.

+This ship has a Capacitor Booster.
+As the charges for it are quite bulky, you can carry only a limited number.
+Try to save the Booster charges for emergencies when you need the extra capacitor to run your repair module continuously.
+Under normal circumstances, use your repper sparingly, off your ship's base capacitor.
+Keep an eye on your capacitor, and try not to let it go below about 25%.

+As always, if the incoming damage is proving too much for your ship and you're beginning to take structure damage, warp out.

 ## Future Improvements

 The above fit should be usable with starting skills unless otherwise noted,